Aesma-Daeva/interactive-frontend/README.md

 #### Weather Features

-* There is a "Show Weather" button and once the user clicks it, the weather icon, short weather description and temperature for that city will show.
+* There is a "Show Weather" button and once the user clicks it, it shows the weather icon, short weather description and temperature for that city.
 * If there is no weather data to show, there is a custom message that will show and fade out after 4 seconds.
+Custom message:

 "Weather Status: Unpredictable!
 The weather information is still brewing for that place."

+### Features Left to Implement

+* Make a map version using LeafletJS
+* Add images using Unsplash API
+* Add wind speed information to weather API

+---